lsnidero/keycloak-spid-provider/README.md

 Fill in the other fields as follows (leave the other fields as set by default).

 #### Main section
-- **Alias**: enter a name for the provider (it will be used as an URL component, so DO NOT enter space characters).
+- **Alias**: enter a name for the provider (it will be used as a URL component, so DO NOT enter space characters).
 In order to use the standard SPID Login button for tests, this field must be set to `spidtestidp`, otherwise apply the right changes to the custom theme.
 - **Display Name**: the name of the IDP (it will be the name of the login button on the Keycloak login page)
 - **Trust Email**: set to `ON`
 - **First Login Flow**: select `First broker login SPID` (defined in the previous section)